naoxio/ukuvota/src/content/en/Introduction.md

-The process consists of two phases: a collection phase and a voting phase.
-In the collection phase, everyone can add a proposal for the solution to the topic question.
-This phase is designed to gather as many ideas as possible for the solution.

-After the collection phase, the voting phase begins.
-In this phase, everyone can vote on each proposal using emojis ranging from -3 to +3.
-The emojis represent the level of support for each proposal, where -3 is strongly against and +3 is strongly in favor.
-Negative votes can also be multiplied by a negative weight factor, which you can select when creating the process.
-This factor allows you to adjust the impact of negative votes to better suit your specific needs.

-To get started, simply create a new process and select the topic question, collection phase duration, voting phase duration, and negative weight factor.
-You and your collaborators will then be able to add proposals and vote on them to arrive at a solution together.
+Ukuvota: Borrowed from the Zulu word for 'to vote', our web application streamlines the voting process.

+It unfolds in two phases:

+- Collection: Anyone can submit solution proposals to a given topic.
+We aim to pool a diverse set of ideas.
+- Voting: Proposals are then voted on using emojis from -3 (strongly against) to +3 (strongly in favor).
+A selectable negative weight factor can adjust the impact of downvotes, ensuring flexibility for your unique needs.

+Kick off by setting up a process, defining the topic, and choosing phase durations.
+Collaborate, propose, and vote to converge on the best solutions.